Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Materials and methods

 The evolution of $\overline{\varepsilon}_{RMS}$ with $\lambda_0^{enc}$ is shown in Figure \ref{fig_etude_lambda}(d).
 Notably, this averaged error never exceeds 4$\%$, even for the largest encoded wavelengths of study where smoothing effects are most pronounced.
 This demonstrates the robustness of the method in reconstructing an object's surface, regardless of the encoded fringe wavelength.
-Surprisingly, $\overline{\varepsilon}_{RMS}$ remains constant for $\lambda_0^{enc} \in [5, 20]\ \rm{pix}$, despite the increase in smoothing error with $\lambda_0$.
+Surprisingly, $\overline{\varepsilon}_{RMS}$ remains constant for $\lambda_0^{enc} \in [5, 20]\ \rm{px}$, despite the increase in smoothing error with $\lambda_0$.
 However, to achieve the highest fidelity in reconstructing areas with high gradients, $\lambda_0$ should be minimized as much as possible within the physical limitations of the projector.
+In this study, based on the projector specifications, this corresponds to a fringe wavelength $\lambda_0^{enc} \simeq 6-7 \ \rm{px}$ on the encoded 4K image.